rstanberry/spin-n-crave-main/README.md

 This project does not include a license file by default.
 Add a `LICENSE` file to make the licensing explicit.

 ---

-If you'd like, I can also:
-- Add a `CONTRIBUTING.md` with PR/checklist guidance.
-- Add a GitHub Actions workflow to automatically build and lint PRs.
-- Regenerate `git.log` after you create the initial commit.

-If you want any of those, tell me which and I'll add it.